-There may be locations where a more dispersed building pattern is the norm.
+In Small Rural Communities there may be locations where a more dispersed building pattern is the norm.
 In these cases the sense of place and settlement pattern will be the primary consideration.
 It is unlikely that new development will be supported that expands the natural extent of the rural community.
+The assessment of whether a building grouping exists would be undertaken on a case by case basis, however the grouping must contain at least one existing residential property.

+As a guide, the proposal must not expand the grouping by more than 100% from the baseline.
 The 100% rule is calculated in terms of the existing number of housing units within the group as at the start of the Local Plan period, this includes those units which are being built, or have planning permission but building has not commenced.

-Therefore if a building group is made up of three housing units, the maximum it can grow is by three units and only where an appropriate development opportunity exists.
+Therefore if a building group is made up of three housing units, the maximum it can grow is by three units and only where an appropriate development opportunity exists which is in keeping with the established building pattern and density.
+In some cases it will not be appropriate to build the maximum number of units given the characteristics of the building group.

 New development should enhance and consolidate the appearance of the particular building group.
-Sites should not normally break into previously undeveloped fields, particularly where a definable natural boundary exists between the existing group and the field.
+Sites should not normally break into previously undeveloped fields, where a definable natural boundary exists between the existing building group and the field.
 Natural boundaries should take precedence over man-made boundaries when defining the extent of a building group.

-There is more guidance on siting and layout in building groups in our design and place-making guidance<LINK>.
+There is more guidance on siting and layout in small rural communities in our Design and Place-making